alanng10/class-lang/Info/Article/Plat/a.md

 View modules layer on top of System in the arch.

-Page modules layer on top of Store modules in the arch.
+Page modules layer on top of Store modules and Class compiler modules in the arch.